-- 1. Mark "Rejected" on the back of the ballot; - 2.
-Write the name of the voter on the back; - 3.
+- 1. The voter is given a paper ballot to mark his/her choices; - 2.
+After the ballot has been marked, the Poll Managers mark "Rejected" on the back of the ballot with the reason for rejection, along with the name of the voter; - 3.
 At the close of the polls, place all such ballots in a strong envelope labeled "Rejected Ballots;" and - 4.
 Seal the envelope and return it in the ballot box.